A2Amir/Introduction-of-Localization/README.md

 In this section, we will still be using the earlier concepts later on and shifting our focus onto what happens to our knowledge of location when our robot starts moving around.

-1. Suppose we have a distribution over those cells-- such as below and even though we do not know where the robot is.
+1. Suppose we have a distribution such as below and even though we do not know where the robot is.
-2. The robot moves it moves to the right.
-In fact, the way we are going to program is we will assume the world is cyclic, so if it drops off the right-most cell it finds itself in the left-most cell.
+2. Assume the world is cyclic, if the robot drops off the right-most cell it finds itself in the left-most cell.
-3. Suppose we know the world moved exactly 1 grid cell to the right, including the cyclic motion.
+3. The robot moves to the right and we know the world moved exactly 1 grid cell to the right, including the cyclic motion.
 After that motion, all these 5 values (the posterior probability) like as step 3 in the following figure.

 <p align="right"> <img src="./img/9.jpg" style="right;" alt="  Exact Motion" width="600" height="400"> </p>

-To program this I defined a function "move" with an input distribution p and a motion number "U" where U is the number of grid cells that the robot is moving to the right or to the left and returns the new distribution Q after the move where if U equals zero, Q is the same as p.
-If U equals 1, all the values are cyclically shifted to the right by 1.If U equals 3, they are cyclically shifted to the right by 3.
+To program this, I defined a function "move" with an input distribution p and a motion number "U" where U is the number of grid cells that the robot is moving to the right or to the left and returns the new distribution Q after the move. if U equals zero, Q is the same as p.
+If U equals 1, all the values are cyclically shifted to the right by 1 and if U equals 3, they are cyclically shifted to the right by 3.
 If U equals -1, they are cyclically shifted to the left.

 ```python